-Add the wet ingredients to the dry ingredients, stirring until just mixed.
+Using a rubber spatula, gently fold the rainbow sprinkles into the batter until there are no dry spots (don’t overmix)!
 Spoon the batter into a large piping bag (or a plastic bag with the tip cut off).

-Pipe the batter into the donut pan about 1/2 way full (don’t go more than halfway, or the batter will rise too much and you won’t get a hole in the center).
-Bake for about 10-12 minutes, until a toothpick comes out clean.
+Pipe the batter into the donut pan cavities about 1/2 way full (don’t go more than halfway, or the batter will rise too much and you won’t get a hole in the center).
+Bake for about 9-10 minutes, until a toothpick comes out clean.

 *Note: The glaze should be very thick so that it doesn’t drip too much off of the donuts – it will drip a little but shouldn’t run off.
 To test this, dip a spoon into the glaze.
 If it thickly coats the spoon, it’s good to go!
 If the glaze gets too thin, add more powdered sugar until it’s thick.
 Taste the glaze, and add more spices as desired.